Hi all, I hope you and yours are doing well.

 As the fire died down and the sun set on our last night, it was with some sadness we returned to the boat.

 Next day was sadly goodbye.
-They had flown the next lot of passengers in from Broome that morning, and landed on the beach in helicopters.
+Diversity had flown the next group of passengers in from Broome that morning, and landed on the beach in helicopters.
 We were taken to the shore in the tenders and climbed into the helicopters.
-We had never been in a helicopter before and I really hoped we were going in the bigger helicopter, but no we were assigned to the smaller helicopter.
+We had never been in a helicopter before and I really hoped we were going in the bigger helicopter, but no, we were assigned to the smaller helicopter.
 Below is me getting into the helicopter - do you really want me to get in there? - where's its mummy?

 It was wonderful seeing the Kimberley from the air on our way back to Broome.
 We were amazed with the detail we captured through the window with a mobile phone!

 Before we knew it we were back in Broome.
 Goodbyes and hugs to the wonderful group we had shared the last nine days with and then back on the bus to our hotel for 1 night.
-Then the next day the flight back to Perth, back home, and the wind-down and getting back into reality of everyday life after an incredible adventure.
+The next day we flew back to Perth, then back home, and the wind-down and getting back into reality of everyday life after an incredible adventure.

 I am linking up to the link-ups below.
 Please click on the links to see fabulous contributions from around the world - virtual touring at its best!